AaronSiddiqui/Notezy/README.md

 ## Project Status

-The project is no longer being contributed too, but feel free to make your own contributions to the code or use it for inspiration!
+The project is no longer being contributed too as of May 2018, but feel free to make your own contributions to the code or use it for inspiration!